ashikur2146/ashikur2146/README.md

 If you are planning to establish an online presence then you need a website.
 To make a website live and let everyone use it you require 2 fundamental components, a domain and a hosting to put your work online.
 Hostinger provides you both at a super competitive price.
 If you are looking for a hefty 20% discount then check this link (https://hostinger.com?REFERRALCODE=XSSASHIKUWIC) which will benefit me a little bit also.
 They offer 99.99% uptime service with multiple server locations to choose from (North america, europe, SEA, South Asia, Eurasia), they got your business covered worldwide.

 N.B.
-The link is 100% secured for visit.
+The link is 100% secure to visit.

 <!---
 ashikur2146/ashikur2146 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.